albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/twitter.jpg" alt="Twitter rallies." class="center">
 {: refdef}

-For these particular project, what I am interested is when do these activist flood the streets?
-When will their digital words turn into real-life actions?
+For this particular project, what I am interested is *when do these activist flood the streets?
+When will their digital words turn into real-life actions?*

 **Data Wrangling**